mateusz58/PluralSight/README.md

 #### Design pattern connection questions
 * Whats is the difference between proxy and adapter design pattern
 * Most common usage of builder design pattern
-* How can singelton design pattern help with concurreny?
+* How can singleton design pattern help with concurreny?
 * [How can you use Singleton Design Pattern in JavaFx ?](https://blog.axxg.de/javafx-stage-singleton/)